mldeanha/Team-4-Project/ReadMe.txt

 As of Sprint 3, this project is nearing completion and is currently at a spot where the only issues are small bugs.
 When you boot up the game, you'll notice a timer.
 This isn't the time you've been playing the game, but rather, the time the server as been running for, so don't get that confused.
 Up in that corner too, you'll see a score.
 If you guess a number and it's incorrect, 100 will be deducted from your total, but if you correctly guess a number, 100 will be added.

-*****UPDATE THIS ONCE WE HAVE THE EXECUTABLES.
-MENTION HOW TO RUN.*****
+As of 11/20/15, the only way to run our application is still ugly, but in the next week, we're planning on making it into an executable, but until then the way  to run it is as follows:

+1.)
+Run the SudokuPlusServer.java on the PC you want to run the server on.
+2.)
+Run OptionGUI.java (this is the new file to run in place of Client.java) 3.)
+Select difficulty, type in a username, and type in the server ip.
+(IMPORTANT: The IP you type in is the IP of the computer that is running the server.)
+3.5) If you're planning on playing the game and hosting the server on the same computer, you need to leave the IP field blank and just hit submit.
+Everything else still applies (username/difficulty).
+4.)
+Win!

-The instructions of the game are the same as usual, but now that it's in a finished state, here are the rules for those who don't know:
+The instructions of the game are the same as usual, but now that the application is in a finished state, here are the rules for those who don't know:

 1.)
 Numbers can only appear once (and only once) in each row.
 2.)
 Numbers can only appear once (and only once) in each column.